 The goals of Transylvania's Department of Student Wellbeing are to provide accessible, timely and confidential primary care while educating students about optimizing their physical and mental health by choosing health behaviors and lifestyles.
 Achieving these goals will improve academic success, prepare students for a lifetime of good health behaviors and improve student retention.

-Health Services is located in the back lobby of Forrer Hall.
+Health Services is located in Rosenthal Commons.
+You will need to swipe your Crimson Card to enter the building.
 A nurse practitioner is on campus Monday through Friday to provide evaluation and treatment for many common health needs.
 Services include physicals, flu vaccines, allergy shots, smoking cessation, blood pressure checks and more.

 Hours are subject to change during holidays and breaks.